Job Search Masterclass Managing the Job Search Process

 • The "Performance Trigger" Rule:* Suggest a base salary they like, but include a review scheduled for *6 Months that is written into the contract.

-• Measurable Goals in Writing: Clearly define 3 specific "Success Marks."
+• Measurable Goals in Writing: Define 3 specific "Success Marks" in writing.
 "If I cut customer loss by 15% in the first 180 days, my base salary automatically goes up to $Z."

 • The Partnership Way: Use strong language: "I am so sure about the ROI Plan we talked about that I am willing to link 15% of my pay to these exact results.
 This makes sure we both want the same things from Day 1."